-Of course, it’s also capable of doing native 4K video and offers auto-image stabilization, if you’d rather use it like a classic camera.
-It supports the Google VR180 video format that plays in a normal perspective viewed on a PC or other 2D devices, but offers better immersion on a virtual reality headset.
+The Lenovo Mirage Camera sports a dual 13MP fisheye camera setup to create depth perception and has a generous 180 x 180 degree field of capture, allowing you to relive any recorded experience.
+Capable of recording in native 4K and offering auto-image stabilization, the Mirage Camera can also function as a classic camera.
+In addition, it supports the Google’s VR180 video format that plays videos in normal perspective when viewed on a PC or other 2D devices, but offers better immersion on a virtual reality headset.

 “The Lenovo Mirage Camera lets you livestream any video, from weddings and live concerts to your late-night YouTube vlog.
 Livestreaming with the Lenovo Mirage Camera fuses the immersive nature of stereoscopic 3D with a 180-degree field of view.
-You can stream these live moments in either 4K, 1440p, or 1080p,” says Lenovo.
+You can stream these live moments in either 4K, 1440p, or 1080p,” according to Lenovo.

 The whole package is just 105 x 55 mm and 139 grams, so it’s an extremely compact, powerful livestreaming gadget.